shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-video-inventory.md

 description: This article provides steps to buy video inventory.
 The workflow helps optimize the enhancements around the buy-side video offering.
 ---

-# Buying video inventory in Microsoft Invest
+# Microsoft Invest - Buying video inventory

 This page provides you with a suggested workflow to optimize the new enhancements around our buy-side video offering.